xmonader/letsbuildacompiler-pretty/src/tutor10_introducingtiny.md

 the pump in case there are leading spaces.

 Next, we need to deal with  newlines.
-This is really a two-step process,  since  the  treatment  of  the  newlines  with  single- character tokens is different from that for multi-character ones.
+This is really a two-step process,  since  the  treatment  of  the  newlines  with single-character tokens is different from that for multi-character ones.
 We can eliminate some work by doing both  steps  at  once,  but I feel safer taking things one step at a time.